shubhams821/CS6910-Deep-Learning-Assignment/Assignment-1/README.md

 1. To upload the example images from each class and the confusion matrices given as images Example_Image.png and Confusion_Matrix.png in this repository, run the file titled: confusion_matrix_and_Quest_1.py.

-2. To train the model on MNIST dataset: run the file titled: train_for_mnist.py
+8. To train the model on Squared Error loss: run the file titled: train_for_squared error.py

-3. To train the model on Squared Error loss: run the file titled: train_for_squared error.py
+10. To train the model on MNIST dataset: run the file titled: train_for_mnist.py

 Link to the project report: [https://wandb.ai/shubham821/DL_Ass_1_Try_8/reports/Shubham-Singh-CS6910-Assignment-1-Report--Vmlldzo3MTg0MTUz](url)